~ GENTLE IS THE NEW ADVANCED

 “I’ve been on the path for a good 20 years now,” Brown said.
 “I’m not afraid of new ideas or of being challenged for them.
 I’m willing to put my money where my mouth is.”

-His quiet little yoga center in Brooklyn boasts a packed schedule, his teacher-training courses routinely sell out and he is frequently invited to teach at retreats and studios around the country and the world – including yoga hotspots like Kripalu and the Omega Institute – where he continues to spread the word about his “revolutionary” approach.
+His teacher-training courses routinely sell out and he is frequently invited to teach at retreats and studios around the country and the world – including yoga hotspots like Kripalu and the Omega Institute – where he continues to spread the word about his “revolutionary” approach.

 Brown recently released the simple and aptly titled “J. Brown’s Yoga DVD,” marking the first time that J. has put his practice on camera and made it available to a wider audience.
 The first month of the release has seen more than 500 copies already find their way to points on the globe as diverse as Japan, Croatia, Malaysia and New Zealand.